janieqing/python-basics/README.md

 ### Python Variables
   * variables are containers that can store values for later use
-  * to set a variable, you type in the name of your new variable, an equal sign, and whatever you want your variable to represent <br>
+  * to set a variable, you type in the name of your new variable, an equal sign (=), and whatever you want your variable to represent <br>

 Examples of Setting Variables: